MateusRico0/Genetic-Algorithm-Hyperparameter-Optimization-for-MNIST/README.md

 ## Acknowledgements

-Special thanks to Daniel Gardino.
+Special thanks to Daniel Gardin.
 He first helped get the experiment running on the cluster.
 Then, arriving early the next day, he noticed a performance bottleneck and optimized the code with multiprocessing.